Water Positive Think Tank

 Promoting a Global Alliance of Associations for Industrial Water Footprint Compensation

 Initiating and strengthening a worldwide network of organizations focused on water resources, with the key objective of neutralizing the industrial water footprint, which accounts for approximately 90% of global water consumption.
 This alliance, conceived as an SDG 17 partnership, will commit to promoting and adopting Water Positive practices through the use of unconventional water resources, which are the only source capable of producing the volume of water needed to offset the industry’s footprint and tackle water scarcity in water-stressed basins.
 While savings and efficiency have made significant progress in recent years, It is clear that a much larger quantity of fresh water needs to be generated to meet existing and growing demands.
-This network will facilitate effective collaboration, the exchange of knowledge, regulations, and advanced technologies, and the implementation of coordinated strategies to significantly reduce the industrial water footprint, marking a significant step in water resource management through what we like to call the second membrane revolution after its discovery.

 From the WPTT, we look forward to collaborating with all corporations committed to this initiative, alongside non-governmental organizations (NGOs) related to water, energy, and food, as well as universities, so that by 2050, we find ourselves in a better situation than what we have been forecasting based on current water resource trends.